I used to worry about money constantly.

 Personally, I start by noticing what I’m feeling and where it is.
 I then open myself to it.
 I accept it.
 I let it expand.
 I welcome it in.

 It may feel scary at first, but you’ll soon find it exhilarating, because you realize that there is nothing to fear.
+Fear comes and goes, but you are the space in which fear exists.

 If you feel especially daring, go to the worst case scenario.
 For example, if you’re afraid of being homeless, imagine that, and try to amplify it.
 Then notice where the emotion is, and feel it fully.